Prix de West Winner 1990, the highest prize of the National Academy of Western Art.

 “I suppose I’m a perfectionist,” he says, and then adds with his customary modesty, “but it turns out all right in the end, I guess.”

-Today Tucker Smith’s art is part of the permanent collections of such respected galleries as the National Cowboy Hall of Fame in Oklahoma and the American West Art Museum in Wyoming.
+Today Tucker Smith’s art is part of the permanent collections of such respected galleries as the National Cowboy & Western Heritage Museum in Oklahoma and the American West Art Museum in Wyoming.

 Smith is a member of the National Academy of Western Art and is the recipient of many major art awards, including the prestigious Prix de West.